Haoran-Chen-1115/SPIA/README.md

 ## Preparations before calculating superconducting properties.
 During the PIMD simulations, all outputs are placed in directories ROOT_DIR/run_$i/BEAD_$n, where $i is the bead index, and $n is the step index.
 You need to move the files to ROOT_DIR/BEAD_$n.
 In addition, you need to prepare two more sets of files in the following directories:
+* **ROOT_DIR/BEAD_1** One-step calculation using the initial ion configuration (a regular self-consistent calculation while setting LFHAM=.TRUE., LINDEX=.TRUE., NB=1).
+The equilibrium positions are used to anaylze the symmetry of the system.
+It provides informations like lattice parameters, Fourier transformation grids, and so on.
 * **ROOT_DIR/BEAD_1_sym** One-step calculation using the equilibrium ion configuration (a regular self-consistent calculation while setting LFHAM=.TRUE., LINDEX=.TRUE., NB=1).
 The equilibrium positions are used to anaylze the symmetry of the system.
+In the case of a superionic system, you can use a POSCAR containing positions which possess the symmetry you assumed.
+For example, in Li2MgH16, you may use the solid-state position file.
+The file can contain different numbers of ions from your simulation.
 * **ROOT_DIR/BEAD_1_primitive** One-step calculation using the equilibrium ion configuration in the primitive cell.
 It is used to calculate the equilibrium Bloch waves, and used to find the relation of k-points between the primitive Brillouin zone and supercell Brillouin zone.

 ## Main program
-The main program is in the directory SPIA/main_nscf.
-In practice, in The program basically runs from 1_GEN_CORE to 7_Collect in steps:
+The main program is in the directory SPIA/main_new.
+A matlab script main.m is provided, describing the running procedure.
+The program basically runs from 1_GEN_CORE to 6_Collect in steps:

 * **0_Public:** Contains functions that are shared by multiple steps.
 Parameters of the calculations are the descriptions can be found in 0_Public/parameter.m.